Zeffuro/ZeffUI/README.md

 1. Click the `OK` button to add this as an Overlay.
 It will now appear in the list of overlays in the `Plugins` -> `OverlayPlugin.dll` tab.

+1. If for some reason the UI doesn't show up confirm that the following URL is populating the URL field: https://zeffuro.github.io/ZeffUI/

 1. Drag and resize the overlay to the location that you want it in.

 1. In the `General` tab of the `ZeffUI` overlay, click the `Lock Overlay` checkbox.